ogni90/sca-maven-plugin/README.md

 ## Installation

-To install the Plugin, Download the latest release from the GitHub Releases Page.
+To install the Plugin, download the latest release from the GitHub Releases Page.
 To install the JAR-File to your local maven repository use this command:
 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=sca-maven-plugin-1.0-SNAPSHOT.jar